ghazanfar78/usa-elections-2024-cnn-live-updates/README.md

 The **2024 USA Elections Guide** covers a range of critical topics to provide a comprehensive look at the upcoming election.
 By breaking down each issue, voters can better understand where candidates stand and how these issues impact their daily lives.
 The guide includes real-time news resources, such as **CNN live stream**, to help you follow election updates as they happen.

+For more information, check out our [Wiki Home Page](https://github.com/ghazanfar78/usa-elections-2024-cnn-live-updates/wiki) for a deep dive into each topic.

 ## Key Issues in the 2024 Election